JuicyApples/comp0034_week2/activities/lab_2.md

 - To run the dash app from the terminal or shell make sure you are in directory of your repository and type and run `python dash_app.py`
-- To run the dash app from PyCharm, right click on the file name `dash_app.py` in the Project pane and select `Run dash_app`.
+- To run the dash app from PyCharm, right-click on the file name `dash_app.py` in the Project pane and select `Run dash_app`.
 Or open `dash_app.py` and click on the green run arrow near line 29.
 - To run the dash app from VS Code, use the Run option from the left pane.